DHowett/framework-secure-boot/README.md

 Certificates marked with `ADL` are for the 12th generation Intel Framework Laptop.

-_With thanks to @ngxson for providing the ADL certificates._
+_With thanks to @ngxson and [Morpheus636](https://morpheus636.com/) for providing the certificates from their 12th generation laptops._

 ### KEK (Key Exchange Key)